Epley Center for Health Professions

 Right away, it became apparent that the children were fascinated with him.
 I taught certain commands like “sit” and “drop” to children who used phrase speech or could speak in sentences so they could play fetch with Gryffin, and before long, they wanted to know more commands to say to him.
 They were motivated to speak to him and their speech language began to improve.
 Throwing a ball was beneficial for development of bilateral coordination and gross motor skills.
 Gryffin could also play puzzles with the children with a game designed to hid a treat under a bone then let the dog find the treat by smelling each bone.
 He would sit close to the child while I was teaching him or her a new lesson in emotional regulation, and sometimes lay down on their feet when they were getting anxious.

 We started the first study on prosocial behavior in July 2022.
 The 6-month study would be the first to evaluate our hypothesis- that animal-assisted therapy with a highly trained canine could produce improvements in prosocial behavior.
 Eight children were divided into 2 groups; one started with AAT and one attended traditional therapy settings using the same material but not including Gryffin.
 The groups switched after 3 months so that those in the traditional sessions would now attend AAT, and those who first attended AAT sessions would continue their therapy in a traditional setting.
 This allowed us to measure changes within each group.
-This novel study would become the foundation upon which future studies will be built.
+This novel study was the foundation upon which future studies were built.

 Print Friendly, PDF & Email